Alaina Lockhart

-Alaina Lockhart MP (born May 26, 1974) is a Canadian Liberal politician who represented the riding of Fundy Royal in the House of Commons of Canada from 2015 to 2019.
+Alaina Lockhart (born May 26, 1974) is a Canadian Liberal politician who represented the riding of Fundy Royal in the House of Commons of Canada from 2015 to 2019.
 She took on the role of Parliamentary Secretary to Small Business and Tourism, as well as Official Languages and La Francophonie.
 She has served as a member of the Agriculture and Agri-food Standing Committee, and the Veterans Affairs Standing Committee.
-Lockhart did not win her seat again in the 2019 Canadian federal election and lost her seat to Rob Moore.
+Lockhart lost her seat in the 2019 Canadian federal election to Rob Moore.

 Early life and education

 As a child, Lockhart was a member of the Girl Guides of Canada for eight years, and her daughter has registered with the program as well.

 Lockhart graduated from the University of New Brunswick in Saint John, New Brunswick with a bachelor's degree in business administration, majoring in human resource management.

 Business career

 After graduating from university, Lockhart worked as a manager for a corporate company, up until the birth of her first child.

 In 2004, she founded her own bridal salon business, Lockhart Weddings and Special Occasions located in Sussex, New Brunswick.
 In 2010, Lockhart was presented with the Chamber of Commerce Woman Entrepreneur Award, for her success with her business.
 The business was sold in June 2017 to Sherry McCormick.